scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.md

 Now we've defined the API we can turn to implementation.
 We're going to represent `Regexp` as an algebraic data type, and each method that returns a `Regexp` will return an instance of this algebraic data type.
 What should be the elements that make up the algebraic data type?
-They're going to exactly match the method calls, and their constructor arguments will be exactly the parameters passed to the method *including the hidden `this` parameter for methods on the trait*.
+There will be one element for each method, and the constructor arguments will be exactly the parameters passed to the method *including the hidden `this` parameter for methods on the trait*.

 Here's the code.